Strong non-vanishing of cohomologies and strong non-freeness of adjoint line bundles on $n$-Raynaud surfaces: Abstract

 \section{Abstract}

-We formally give the definition of $n$-Tango curve and $n$-Raynaud surface.
-Then we study the pathologies on $n$-Raynaud surfaces and as a corollary we give a simple disproof of Fujita's conjecture on surfaces in positive characteristics.
+We begin by formally defining n-Tango curves and n-Raynaud surfaces.
+Our investigation then focuses on the pathological behaviors exhibited by n-Raynaud surfaces.
+As a direct corollary of this analysis, we present a concise disproof of Fujita's conjecture for surfaces in positive characteristics.